ufechner7/KiteViewer/README.md

 the 3D view.

 ## Import flight data
+When you click on "PLAY" for the first time the flight data is imported and converted to the .arrow format.

-With the following command you can import one simulation flight data set:
+With the following commands you can import csv flight data manually:
 ```
+./runjulia
 include("src/Importer.jl")
 ```
-After doing that run the main function of KiteViewer.
-If you now click on "Play" the log file is replayed.
+If you have your own .csv log files you need to extend the importer for your data format.

 ## Fixing OpenGL problems
 On a computer with Ubuntu 20.04 and Intel integrated graphics the following steps were needed to make OpenGL work: